Keyboard shortcuts can be found here

 If you want to see information about your shot, have a look at the shot info panel.

-Open it with ( i ) or by tapping the tab in the lower right of your screen.
+Open it with ( i ) or via the Workspace menu.

 We’ve abbreviated the information shown by default, but you can click the ‘show more’ link to see all the shot information.